Single-particle versus many-body phase coherence in an interacting Fermi gas

-For bosons, the spiral interference pattern arises because of the simple coupling between the effective gauge field and the phase of the Bose condensate.
+\paragraph*{{Bosons versus fermions.}} For bosons, the spiral interference pattern arises because of the simple coupling between the effective gauge field and the phase of the Bose condensate.
 The quantized circulation reflects the effective magnetic flux quantization.
-The complete phase structure of the bosonic field emerges as a characteristic spiral interferogram in the expanding density \cite{eckel2014interferometric,corman2014quench,mathew2015self} as well as in the noise correlator $G(\mathbf r,\mathbf{r'};t)$\cite{haug2018readout} (see Fig.~2 c).
+The complete phase structure of the bosonic field emerges as a characteristic spiral interferogram in the expanding density \cite{eckel2014interferometric,corman2014quench,mathew2015self} as well as in the interference term $\tilde G(\mathbf r,\mathbf{r'};t)$ \cite{haug2018readout} (see Fig.~2 c).

-For fermionic systems, the relation between the imparted phase and the momentum distribution is more involved.
-The difference traces back to the symmetry properties of the many-body wave functions of the two systems resulting in a different momentum distribution: while bosonic wave functions yield a momentum distribution peaked at $k=0$\cite{moulder2012quantized,wright2013threshold,PhysRevLett.110.025302}, Fermi systems are characterized by a a broader momentum distribution.
-Then, when fermionic particles are put in motion by an effective magnetic flux each momentum component of the distribution is characterized by a different phase factor.
-As a consequence, phases recombination occurs, and the time of flight image of the density results to be suppressed at $|\mathbf{k}|=0$ only after half of the Fermi sphere is displaced by the effective magnetic flux (see Supplementary information).
-Correspondingly, in the $G({\mathbf r},{\mathbf r'};t)$ at intermediate expansion times, the different momenta characterize distinct particle orbitals (see Fig.2 d).
-For $U=0$, such orbitals are strictly single-particle (see Supplementary material).
-We find that for each orbital a spiral-like interference emerges.
-In addition, specific dislocations are found in the interference pattern at which the particle density is suppressed.
-Such dislocations, just $N_{\uparrow}-1$ (or equivalently $N_\downarrow-1)$ in number, are due to the interference of the $N_{\uparrow} (N_{\downarrow})$ independent orbitals.
+For fermionic systems, the relation between the imparted phase and the density-density correlator is more involved.
+The difference traces back to the symmetry properties of the many-body wave-functions of the two systems resulting in a different momentum distribution.
+Bosonic wave-functions yield a momentum distribution peaked at $k=0$ \cite{moulder2012quantized,wright2013threshold,PhysRevLett.110.025302}, while Fermi systems are characterized by a a broader momentum distribution.
+Then, when fermionic particles are put in motion by an effective magnetic flux, each momentum component of the distribution is characterized by a different phase factor.
+As a consequence, phases recombination occurs, and the time-of-flight image of the density results to be suppressed at $|\mathbf{k}|=0$ only after half of the Fermi sphere is displaced by the effective magnetic flux \cite{SupplMaterial}.
+In $G({\mathbf r},{\mathbf r'};t)$ , at intermediate expansion times, specific dislocations are found in the interference pattern (see Fig.2 d), deforming the smooth spiral-like picture we observe in the bosonic case (Fig.2 c).
+This is again due to the distinct particle orbitals characterizing the fermionic state.
+For $U=0$, such orbitals are strictly single-particle, and each of them yields a spiral-like interference \cite{SupplMaterial}.
+The dislocations, just $N_{\uparrow}-1$ (or equivalently $N_\downarrow-1)$ in number, are due to the interference of the $N_{\uparrow} (N_{\downarrow})$ independent orbitals.
 Remarkably, the dislocations are clearly visible at small and moderate interactions.
-By increasing interactions, we find such feature disappears indicating that the system cannot be described in terms of independent quasi-particles.
+By increasing interactions we find that dislocations disappear \cite{SupplMaterial}, revealing that the system cannot be described in terms of independent quasi-particles.